schets/schets.github.io/_posts/2015-6-21-Slab-Allocator.md

 #Downsides

 The main downside of this allocator is that it can't return memory to the system until destruction, and as a result can't share memory with other allocators.
-In the previous section, the ns/access grew much more slowly for the malloc benchmark than it did for the plain free list - this is because malloc was able to reuse the freed memory to build the other trees, which with the free list, that memory was unused.
+In the previous section, the performance discrepancy between the malloc and the free list was because malloc can reuse the freed memory to build the other trees <a href="#fn2" id="ref2">[2]</a>.

-Another downside is that using allocators of this sort can increase memory usage if too much memory is wasted in empty blocks.
+The free lists, on the other hand, have a lot of memory sitting around doing sitting around taking up cache space

 <hr></hr>

-<sup id="fn1">1. <a href="#ref1" title="Jump back to footnote 1 in the text.">↩</a></sup>
+<sup id="fn1">1. ```list_free``` and ```list_malloc``` each execute 6 instructions, have one *very* predictable branch, and rarely leave the L1 cache.
+The time spent in such a function will be heavily influenced by other factors, like the current state of the pipeline, out of order engine, etc. Etiher way, it probably won't take a significant amount of time (the benchmark loops/branchs took a much large amount of time that then allocations).<a href="#ref1" title="Jump back to footnote 1 in the text.">↩</a></sup>

+<sup id="fn1">2.
+The discrepancy is also a result of the implementation.
+Each tree of the sequence is built and pruned before the next, meaning that malloc can share the pruned memory.
+If each tree was built, and then each tree pruned, malloc performs similarly to the free list<a href="#ref2" title="Jump back to footnote 2 in the text.">↩</a></sup>